An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: Comparative performance

-Figure~\ref{fig-tab2} presents a scenario in which Modification 2 (Multiple splits) yields a substantial improvement over the other algorithms.
-The use of multiple splits enables the small group of outliers from class 2 to be correctly classified.
+Figure~\ref{fig-tab2} shows data where one class has two separated clusters, as simulated by Sim-Outlier.
+The PPtree extension used is modification 2 (multiple splits).
+It yields a substantial improvement over the other algorithms, both in lower error and more sensible boundaries.
+The use of multiple splits enables the small group of outliers from class T (orange triangles) to be better classified.

-Figure~\ref{fig-tab3} compares the performance of the algorithm variants on data simulated from Gaussian mixtures.
-The user can adjust several parameters of the mixture model: \(n\) is the sample size, \(BarOmega\) is the desired average overlap between components, \(MaxOmega\) specifies the maximum allowable overlap, and \(K\) is the number of groups.
+The data in Figure~\ref{fig-tab3} has 5 clusters of different shapes.
+Modification 2 (multiple splits) is examined.
+Again, we see that the modified algorithm outperforms PPtree and \texttt{rpart}, in both lower error and better boundaries.

 The interactive application provides insight into how modifications to the algorithm affect model fit.
-It follows the principle of visualizing the model in the data space (Wickham, Cook, and Hofmann 2015).
-An additional and important use of the tool has been for debugging and evaluating the algorithmic behavior.
-By adjusting the simulated data and model parameters, it becomes evident that small changes in the data can result in substantial changes in the fitted model---particularly when projections are involved.
+Comparing the fitted models follows the principle of visualizing the model in the data space (Wickham et al. 2015).
+This app has been a valuable tool for debugging and evaluating the algorithmic behavior.
+By adjusting the simulated data and model parameters, it becomes evident that small changes in the data can result in substantial changes in the fitted model, particularly when projections are involved.
+By understanding the effect in 2-D, we aim to better understand how the algorithm might also behave in high-dimensional settings.

-This sensitivity is likely to be even greater in higher-dimensional settings.
-However, in scenarios where class separation occurs along combinations of variables, the use of projected data at each node tends to yield decision boundaries that more closely align with the true data distribution.